(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on June 1, 2022.

-The primary risk factor for melanoma and non-melanoma cancers is exposure to ultraviolet (UV) light, including sunlight and tanning beds, with the risk growing with the amount of exposure.
-People who live in areas with bright, year-round sunlight, or those who spend a lot of time outdoors without protective clothing or sunscreen, are at greater risk.
-Early exposure, particularly for people who had frequent sunburns as a child, also increases skin cancer risks.
+Too much exposure to ultraviolet (UV) light causes the majority of skin cancers.
+This includes light from the sun and tanning beds, with the risk growing with the amount of exposure.
+People who live in areas with bright, year-round sun, or those who spend a lot of time outdoors without protective clothing or sunscreen, are at greater risk.
+Early exposure, particularly for people who had frequent sunburns as children, also increases skin cancer and melanoma risks.

 Immune suppression: Conditions that weaken the immune system, such as viruses, diseases or immune suppression therapy associated with organ transplantation, may increase skin cancer risks.